Tarot is a fascinating deck of 78 symbolic picture cards, but it’s also far more than that. Tarot acts as a key that:

 All tarot decks come with an instruction booklet.
 While some of these guidebooks are well-written and helpful, others are woefully brief and even confusing.

 Another way to expand your knowledge is to take an online course.
 This can be a more interactive and fun way to learn.
-Please click here to learn about ours!
-I also offer one-on-one tutoring if you want specialized, personal instruction.
+Please click here to learn about the one I offer.
+I’m also happy to provide one-on-one mentoring if you want specialized, personal instruction.

 10. Continue to Learn and Grow